marclepl/renting-knowledge-app/README.md

 The app folder contains all the code necessary to make the program work.
 This is where we spent the most time on, as this is the part where the back-end and the front-end are established.

 This folder is further composed of different important sub-folders:
-- *Assets*: this folder contains all the code related to the CSS components neeeded for our front-end.
+- *Assets*: this folder contains all the code related to the CSS components needed for our front-end.
 The important folder there is "Stylesheets" in which we have listed the code for some of the style components that we use repeatedly in our code.
 This enables us to store the code in that file and be able to link back to it in our code
 - *Controllers*: this is one of the most important folder, as the Controllers are seen as the "brains" of our code.
-The controllers will make the links between the different other files.
+The controllers will make the links between the other different files.
 It's in these files that each of the actions we have available on our app are initiated.
 In our case, we have one controller per "model" that we use in our app, as well as a controller called pages_controller, which is the controller linked to the homepage.
 - *Javascript*: the little JavaScript that we have is initiated in these files, which are mostly automatically generated when we initiate the ruby on rails app in our terminal.
 This is where most of the JavaScript code would go if we had time to add more.
 - *Models*: the models relate to the various elements we have in our app.
 In our case, we have books, bookings and individual users who can log into our app.
 Thus, these need to be "modeled" and especially linked to our database tables.
 This is the purpose of the models when using Active Record.
 - *Views*: the views allow us to make the transition from the back-end to the front-end.
 They serve as the interface to the public and thus everything that is added there will affect what is displayed on our app.
 Different 'views' files need to be added for each function of each model.
 Typically these files are written in ERB (embedded ruby) which is HTML code with Ruby code embedded in it.